Ali Sabieh: Sports

-Ali has two soccer fields and one basketball court.
+Football and basketball are the most popular sports in Ali Sabieh.
 One of the football fields has a capacity of 1,500 spectators.
 It is home to the Djibouti Super Football League's Ali Sabieh FC.

 Economy

-Ali Sabieh economy today relies on tourism, agriculture and a number of small factories, most of which are involved in the building trade.
-The city was visited by more than 2,000 tourists over the years.
-For its famous landmark Ali Sabieh Mountain of national emblem of Djibouti symbol and for the Arrei Mountains highest point in Ali Sabieh region.
+Ali Sabieh's economy today relies on tourism, agriculture, and a number of small factories, most of which are involved in the building trade.
+Mobile telephone communications are provided mainly by Djibouti Telecom, which has launched 3G and 4G services to their customers.